Nasdanika/core/drawio/readme.md

 ## Layout

-The API provide a simple layout algorithm which arranges node so that they don't overlap.
+The API provide a simple layout algorithm which arranges nodes so that they don't overlap.
 It can be used with generated diagrams to make them easier to layout manually after generation.

 ```java